Authentic Lumpia Recipe (Filipino Egg Rolls)

 - Fold the wrapper over the line of meat you just spooned.

 - Now, you will begin to roll the meat into a tube.
-Stop rolling when you are to the middle of the wrapper.
+Stop rolling when you get to the middle of the wrapper.

 - Fold the right and left sides of the wrapper to the center.